OGcanviz/azure-quickstart-templates/e-shop-website-with-ilb-ase/README.md

 ![](images/ase-ilb-ip-address.png)

-Copy aside the value of **Internal Local Balancer IP address**.
+Copy the value of **Internal Local Balancer IP address** and save it in a text file.
 It will be used as the value of internal domain A records.

 ### Add DNS Records